What to expect from your nerve conduction and electromyography tests

 If together we suspect you have small fiber neuropathy – which usually feels like a burning or tingling sensation, first I’ll use a nerve conduction test to exclude large fiber neuropathy.
 When that’s done, I’ll do a near-painless procedure called a skin punch biopsy, which, you guessed it, is scrutinized under a microscope, and confirms the diagnosis of small fiber neuropathy.

-First up, nerve conduction testing
+First up, nerve conduction tests and what to expect

 If I am evaluating weakness thought be due to a peripheral nervous system disorder, I’m going to start with a nerve conduction test.
 If I am really 100 percent sure that the problem is specifically in the muscle, I’ll skip ahead to the EMG or what I call the needle portion of the exam.